evanwporter/cemu/README.md

-# CEMU
+# VEMU

-(name in the works)

-There are three parts to this project
-(1) C++ Gameboy emulator
-(2) FPGA Gameboy emulator
+(systemVerilog EMUlator)

-(3) FPGA Gameboy Advance emulator
+There are currently two cores; a Gameboy emulator and a Gameboy Advance emulator

-The Gameboy emulators are working.
+The Gameboy emulator is working.
 The GBA emulator is WIP.

-Here is the SystemVerilog Emulator simulated using Verilator.
+Here is the Gameboy Emulator simulated using Verilator.

 ![](./display.gif)